hantsy/spring6-sandbox/docs/boot-http-service.md

 >[!WARNING]
->I noticed an issue when adding the status handler: if the application type is set to non-web, it raises a `WebClientRequestException` instead.
+>I encountered an issue in my example codes when adding the status handler.
+If the application type is set to `none`, it raises a `WebClientRequestException` instead in the client `ContextRefreshedEvent` handler.

 Get the [complete example codes](https://github.com/hantsy/spring6-sandbox/tree/master/boot-http-service) from Github, and explore it yourself.